prakash-pg/DeepFake_Detection/README.md

-# Deep Fake Detection using Gradio and PyTorch
+# Image based Deep Fake Detection using Gradio and PyTorch

 This repository contains code for a deep fake detection system using Gradio for building the user interface and PyTorch for the model.